UK Parliament

 - Description

-- The Petitions Committee has scheduled a debate relating to section 1 and 2 firearms licensing.
+- Petitions Committee has scheduled a debate relating to a disclosure and safeguarding mechanism for at-risk children.

 Find petitions you agree with, and sign them: https://petition.parliament.uk/